Cover for Ronald Gary Wallace's Obituary

-Ronald Gary Wallace was born July 22, 1945 in Santa Barbara, California to James Newton Wallace and Lois Darlene Hendrickson.
-His three younger brothers are John Lynn Wallace (Carolyn) of Vancouver, Washington; William Scott Wallace (deceased) (Debbie); and Kenneth James Wallace (Diane) of Cleveland, Tennessee.
+Ronald Gary Wallace was born July 22, 1945, in Santa Barbara, California to James Newton Wallace and Lois Darlene Hendrickson.
+His three younger brothers are John Lynn Wallace (Carolyn) of Vancouver, Washington; the late William Scott Wallace (Debbie); and Kenneth James Wallace (Diane) of Cleveland, Tennessee.

-Gary lived in Santa Barbara until he was 11 years old when they made the big move to the Salinas, California (1956) area, where his father started his own monument business which is still there, Wallace Memorial.
-After high school, he attended Brigham Young University (BYU) in Provo Utah for one year before he left for his mission, the Franco, Belgium mission, to speak French.
-He served for two years.
+Gary lived in Santa Barbara until he was 11 years old.
+The family made the big move to the Salinas, California area in 1956., His father started the Wallace Memorial monument business in Salinas, which is still there today.
+After high school, he attended Brigham Young University (BYU) in Provo, Utah for one year before he left to serve a full time mission.
+He served for two years in the Franco, Belgium mission, which was French speaking.
 After his mission, Gary graduated from BYU in Business Management.
-The banking options for unemployment at that time required moving every year or two and we did not want that for our family so he returned to Wallace Memorial.
+The banking options for employment at that time required moving every year or two, and we did not want that for our family, so he returned to Wallace Memorial.

 Gary and Teresa have 8 children and 16 grandchildren.